Azareal/Gosora/README.md

 If you place it in `/www/`, `/public_html/` or any similar folder, then there's a chance that your server might be compromised.

+The following commands will pull the latest copy of Gosora off the Git repository, will create a user account to run Gosora as, will set it as the owner of the files and will start the installation process.

-You can navigate to your installation of Gosora by typing the following commands into the console and hitting enter:
+Please type these into the console and hit enter:

 cd /home/